Parent Engagement Project

 While researchers increasingly use online technologies in their research toolkits, concern remains about the implication of this for privacy, confidentiality and informed consent.
 Ultimately the decision about the appropriateness of using online technologies to recruit, retain and trace participants is the responsibility of the human research ethics committees (HREC), who are charged with ensuring ethical conduct, however current ethical guidelines in Australia provide little or no guidance on this.
 It therefore remains unclear as to how decisions about ethical appropriateness of online technology use are being made and whether they are being made consistently across HRECs.

-This study aimed to explore the feasibility and ethics of using online technologies to recruit, retain and trace parents and families as research participants.
+This study investigated the ethics of using the internet to recruit, retain and trace parents and families as research participants.
 This was a three-phase project that included:

 - Review of academic and grey literature;